zooniverse/PRN-maps-api/README.md

 ##### Public end points

 GET `/events`
-  + List all known tPRN event manifests available in s3, including the manifest name & path
+  + List all known tPRN event manifests available in s3, including the manifest name and URL for retrieval via HTTPS

 GET `/manifests/${event_name}`
   + Show the manifest metadata for a known event name